-- If this flooring is intended to be installed over an existing wood floor, it is recommended to repair any loose boards or squeaks before you begin the installation. - Nail or screw every 6" / 15 cm along joints to avoid squeaking. - Basements and crawl spaces must be dry.
-Use of a 6 mil / 0.15 mm polyfilm is required to cover 100 % of the crawl space earth. - We recommend laying the flooring crossways to the existing floorboards. - All other subfloors Plywood, OSB, particleboard, chipboard, wafer board, etc. must be structurally sound and must be installed following their manufacturer's recommendations.
+- If this flooring is intended to be installed over an existing wood floor, it is recommended to repair any loose boards or squeaks before you begin the installation. - Wood subfloors must have no more than 12% Mc (moisture vapor content). - Basements and crawl spaces must be dry.
+Use of a 6 mil / 0.15 mm poly-film is required to cover 100 % of the crawl space earth. - We recommend laying the flooring crossways to the existing floorboards. - All other subfloors Plywood, OSB, particleboard, chipboard, wafer board, etc. must be structurally sound and must be installed following their manufacturer's recommendations. - Double-layered APA rated plywood subfloors should be a minimum 1" / 25 mm total thickness, with at least 18" / 45 cm well ventilated air space beneath.